bbc/tams/docs/adr/decisions/0002-add-sources-to-api.md

 * Bad, because matching equivalent content (e.g. proxy edit workflows) becomes difficult or brittle
 * Bad, because finding other content in the hierarchy (e.g. matching audio and video together) becomes impossible
 * Bad, because it loses alignment with the NMOS model

+## More Information

+### TAMS/AWS Workshop Discussion - 13th February 2024

+A discussion about this proposal took place during the TAMS/AWS workshop on 13th February 2024, with the BBC R&D TAMS team, BBC B&EUT architects and AWS Solution Architects

+The consensus was that adding Sources as objects in the API is useful, and the fields seem broadly correct.
+However the approach to representing a hierarchy or graph of Sources requires more thought.
+There are open questions as to whether the `contains` and `contributes_to` properties are a sensible approach, and whether other types of relationship (e.g. Flow <-> Flow) are necessary.
+This was agreed to be moved to the topic of a future ADR.

+As a result, this ADR was accepted with those properties removed.